software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 8
 >
 > Plan the tasks for the fourth user story, "{{site.sprint_3_user_story_4}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 18 for some implementation tips and to get an idea what the implementation could look like.
+Take a look at the exercise 18 to get an idea what the implementation could look like.
 >
 > Create an issue for each task.
 Add either "frontend" or "backend" label for each issue.
 Set the milestone as "Sprint 3".
 Add the issues to the Backlog project's "Sprint Backlog" column.